CiscoDevNet/csmp-agent-lib/Vendors/Silabs/Readme.md

 Before building, make sure that you are using the same GNU Arm Embedded Toolchain version in your environment as the one used by Simplicity Studio.

-To check the Toolchain version that was used to generate your project makefile right click on the project name in studio, click on **Properties** and on the project properties perspective click on **C/C++ Build** and check the version selected in Configuration.
+To check the Toolchain version that was used to generate your project makefile, right-click on the project name in Simplicity Studio, click on **Properties**, and on the project properties perspective click on **C/C++ Build** and check the version selected in Configuration.

 On Git Bash run the following command to check the ARM GCC toolchain installed in your environment: